Class of 2019

 Since the very beginning, this recognition program has shown conclusively that are a great many ways to make a difference.
 And the class of 2019, the program’s 11th, makes this even more abundantly clear, as the stories clearly show.

-The six members of the class of 2019 will be honored on Thursday, March 28 at the Log Cabin.
-For information about the event, sponsorship opportunities, or to purchase tickets, call (413) 781-8600, ext.
-100, or go HERE.
+The six members of the class of 2019 were honored on Thursday, March 28 at the Log Cabin.
+View the Program Guide HERE.

 2019 Difference Makers

 She’s Been a Driving Force in Business and Philanthropy